hunterpayne/maven-unbound/README.md

 a way to directly translate Project into Config, we will add support for translating XML comments.

+Things left to do before its ready:
+* test hocon importing
+* unit test defaults
+* fix or address 3 bugs in hocon to xml translation of certain kinds of config objects
+Nice to have: translating comments from XML to Hocon

 Watch this space for more news.